 Cilantro plants grow quickly in cool weather.
 Enjoy an autumn crop of cilantro by sowing seeds in September.
 Water plants regularly to maintain a moist seed bed.
 Continue seeding every few weeks in fall in mild winter areas.
 Cilantro can handle light frost.

 Pick leaves as needed, starting on the outside of the plant.
 Lower leaves offer the most pungent flavor.
 To store foliage, place stems in a glass of water in the refrigerator.
 Cooking diminishes flavor; add leaves to cooked dishes just before serving.
-Flowers are edible, but if allowed to set seed, produce coriander.
+Flowers are edible but if allowed to set seed will produce coriander.
 Harvest seed heads when color changes from green to brown.
 Hang seed stems upside down in paper bags to dry; bags will catch seeds.
 Store seeds in airtight containers.
 Crush coriander with a mortar to release full flavor.

 More Varieties of Cilantro

 Coriandrum sativum 'Delfino' has fernlike foliage on a high-yielding branched plant.
 This variety has a delicate flavor.
 It tolerates warm weather and is slow to bolt.
 Zones 3-11